 The second screening method is the Papanicolaou (Pap) test, also referred to as a cervical smear test.

 This involves a doctor or nurse scraping the outer opening of the patient's cervix in order to collect a sample of cells.
 These cells are then analyzed under a microscope for any abnormalities.

-Women aged between 30 and 65 years can choose to have the Pap test every 3 years, or the Pap test and an HPV test (carried out the same way as a Pap test) every 5 years.
+Women aged between 30-65 years can choose to have the Pap test every 3 years, or the Pap test and an HPV test (carried out the same way as a Pap test) every 5 years.

-Due to increased usage of the Pap test, the American Cancer Society states that between 1955 and 1992, the death rate as a result of cervical cancer reduced by almost 70% - meaning the screening may have saved hundreds of thousands of lives.
+Due to increased usage of the Pap test, the American Cancer Society state that between 1955-1992, the death rate as a result of cervical cancer reduced by almost 70% - meaning the screening may have saved hundreds of thousands of lives.

 "Awareness efforts should include education about what the Pap test and HPV test is.
 While many women get screened regularly, a good many of these women do not know what the test is for.